 These arrangements are regarded as a form of donated noncash assets (similar to the situations discussed in NP 7.4).
-Example NP 7-9 illustrate the application of these principles to gifts of utilities and is derived from ASC 958-605-55-43.
-Example NP 7-10 illustrates the accounting for free use of space and is derived from ASC 958-605-55-46.
+Example NP 7-11 illustrate the application of these principles to gifts of utilities and is derived from ASC 958-605-55-43.